barrettinfotech/trumpet-rep-sheets/lesson-notes/rmeadows.md

 ## Lesson Notes

+## week 6

+Riley--good work on your jazz concert.
+I thought your solo was great.
+Keep working on response and full, warm tone for all of your playing.
+This comes from working on basic things like free buzzing, mouthpiece buzzing, flow studies, long tones, lip bends, playing softly (like Clarke studies)

 ### week 3

 Shostakovich.
 Working on response and tone with breath attacks, soft playing (as is asked for here) and mouthpiece playing.
 Try to have a pitch reference for mp here--like a drone or piano or recording